milan-drahozal/Digital-electronics-1/Labs/04-segment/README.md

     -- Turn LED(7) on if input value is a power of two, ie 1, 2, 4, or 8
          LED(7)  <= '1' when (SW = "0001" or SW = "0010" or SW = "0100" or SW = "1000") else '0';
 ```
+#### Screenshot with simulated time waveforms with all inputs and outputs
 ![Fotka](photos/obr4.png)